harmony-one/h/progress/alaina-furstenberg.md

+Q3 Focus

+In Q3, I’m continuing to lead our weekly marketing cadence with daily threads, video shorts, graphics, and monthly reports that highlight team progress, partner updates, and protocol development.
+I’ll keep supporting our DeFi launches with clear visuals and public explainers, while translating technical strategy work into content that’s easy to follow.
+As vault deployments and backtests become more active, I’ll help communicate what the team is building—from yield benchmarks and one-sided hedging to vault security and platform comparisons.

+Alongside regular content, I’ll create explainers and onboarding materials to support the BTC/USDC vault rollout, showing how returns are generated, what risks are monitored, and how funding rates influence LP strategy.
+I’ll also collaborate on frontend concepts like vault walkthroughs, APR snapshots, and strategy previews using Figma, Cursor, and Framer.
+My focus this quarter is to make our DeFi products understandable and accessible, not just to DeFi-native users, but to anyone curious about earning BTC yield onchain.

+---

 2025 Q2 Review (36 hours)

 This quarter, I focused on consistent marketing—publishing weekly Twitter threads, progress shorts, and monthly Substack reports.
 I led the [Colossus integration](https://youtu.be/5J4O0O27Djw?si=urEQl33e2juaxJMS) rollout end-to-end, creating announcement assets, AI podcast, and co-branded content.
 I also upskilled in Framer, Figma Make, Canva animation and Cursor—learning to prototype websites, structure markdown systems, and explore vibe-coding and animation workflows that bridge design and AI.
 I co-authored the Q2 report and produced recap videos to capture and package team progress.